-For the three months ended March 31, 2022 and 2021, the Company recorded a net loss from its equity investment in ILiAD of \$433,000 and \$210,000, respectively.
+For the three months ended March 31, 2023 and 2022, the Company recorded an allocated net loss from its equity method investment in ILiAD of \$674,000 and \$433,000, respectively.

-The difference between the Company's share of equity in ILiAD's net assets and the equity investment carrying value reported on the Company's unaudited condensed consolidated balance sheet at March 31, 2022 is due to an excess amount paid over the book value of the investment totaling approximately \$5,000,000 which is accounted for as equity method goodwill.
+The difference between the Company's share of equity in ILiAD's net assets and the purchase price of the investment is due to an excess amount paid over the book value of the investment of \$4,254,000, which is accounted for as equity method goodwill.